 If you need to integrate DeviceAtlas into your service to offer its capabilities to your clients, try our locally-installed solution.
 This option is typically used by ad servers, marketing platforms, web analytics solutions, etc.,

 A device lookup can take as little as a few millionths of a second so there is no impact on the time a page takes to load.
 Top-performing device detection solutions are capable of making millions of detections every second and therefore it’s hard to imagine that a well-built adaptive site would be slower than a responsive site.

 We analyzed how some of the most visited websites are addressing mobile users today.
 All major online brands favour Adaptive Web Design using a knowledge of the device to allow them to provide mobile visitors with an optimized UX and high performance on any device or connection.

 The idea that simply using RWD on your website will ‘automagically’ improve your search rankings more than AWD is nonsense.
 Responsive is not a remedy for all mobile SEO ills and you definitely won’t get penalized for not going responsive.
 Google lists adaptive design (as dynamic serving or separate URLs) as one of the methods for building mobile optimized content.

 Responsive and adaptive are not mutually exclusive options.
 Some websites apply a hybrid approach taking the best of both worlds called REsponsive web design with Server-Side components (RESS).
 You can use RESS to optimize some selected parts of an RWD site that may degrade the experience on mobile devices.
 Learn more: Lightening Your Responsive Website Design With RESS.

 There is a number of factors to consider before selecting a device detection solution.
-Most importantly, you need to make sure that the device detection solution doesn’t create a bottleneck, impeding performance of your online services.
-Learn more on how to pick the right device detection provider reading this guide (PDF).
+Most importantly, you need to make sure that the solution doesn’t create a bottleneck, impeding performance of your online services, or report inaccurately, such as default results for unknowns.
+Learn more on how to pick the right provider by reading this guide (PDF).